 In his review of the development of queueing theory and applications, [38] comments that despite their assumption of infinite resource, infinite server (i.e. uncapacitated) models can provide the basis for the analysis of offered load for multi-server systems with time-varying arrivals.
 Hospitals such as AGH can be viewed as a network of servers with time-varying patient arrivals.
 Whitt’s comment is confirmed by the literature in which various authors have used both analytical (e.g. [39-41]) and simulation (e.g. [14], [8], [42]) infinite server models to address the bed management problem in hospitals.

 Infinite server models deliberately exclude real-world resource constraints, and hence produce simpler models.
 The use of simple models that are fit for purpose is a good practice for simulation modelling.
 In our case, infinite server models are well suited to estimate the probability of demand exceeding a certain level in the short term, which is a key piece of information for hospital managers trying to assess the risk of not being able to cope, given the number of beds at their disposal.
 Similar statistics could be derived using a fixed capacity approach, however doing so adds considerable complexity in terms of modelling the extent to which patients are turned-away.

+As noted in section 1, our research objectives require a proof of concept symbiotic simulation model that can be used to investigate the issues of model development, model validation and model application.
+It is not the purpose of this paper to argue that the infinite-server model adopted here is the only, or ‘best’, way of modelling inpatient bed occupancies.
+There will certainly be occasions where it would be useful to increase the complexity of the model to reflect management decisions taken when wards are full, or for example to model the sorts of self-regulatory behaviours described in [43].

 3.4 Validation of DES Model

 The conceptual model described in the previous sections is implemented in the Micro Saint Sharp simulation package.
 We applied white-box validation as defined in [44] whilst working with the AGH, and black box validation in which the model outputs were compared to some historic data generated by the physical system to confirm that the model displays similar performance characteristics when run under similar operating conditions.
 Figure 4 compares the observed mean midnight occupancy (by day of the week) with realisations of mean midnight occupancy derived from the simulation outputs for emergency and elective patients.
 The error bars within the bar charts are two-tailed 90% confidence intervals for the mean midnight occupancy derived from the simulation.
 The result shows that at the 10% significance level, there doesn’t appear to be any misspecification of the model in terms of mean occupancy on each day of the week at the admission type level (emergency/elective).
+Further validation tests of the DES could be carried out at this stage, however the main validation exercise needs to be carried out on the symbiotic simulation model.

 Figure 4: Mean midnight bed occupancy by weekday for emergency patients (a) and elective patients (b).